newsnowlabs/dockside/docs/roadmap.md

 ### IDE customisation and support

 - Build in `ssh-agent` for use with images where none is provided
-- Support for other IDEs e.g. VS Code and Cloud9
+- Support for other IDEs e.g. VS Code, Cloud9, Jupyter
 - Add config and profile options to enable/disable in-devtainer user creation, sudo configuration, and ssh-agent auto-launch

 ### Launch customisation

 - A 'fork'/'clone' button, that launches a devtainer using the same disk image as the selected devtainer
 - A 'launch again' button, that launches a devtainer using the same profile and settings as the selected devtainer
+- Support for launching a devtainer from an image built from a Dockerfile
 - Support for launching a devtainer directly from a git repo using `.devcontainer.json`
+- Support for launching a devtainer directly from a literal Dockerfile or Dockerfile URL
 - Integrated SSH key management and agent, allowing devtainers to git pull/git checkout specified branches when they launch
 - Custom hooks/variables to allow devtainer launch URLs to be crafted that pull/checkout/build specific branches of a repo (depends on integrated SSH agent)
+- Hooks that execute custom commands within a devtainer when a devtainer is first launched, started, stopped, renamed, or periodically

 ### Other